-Port Workers' Union Protests Against Arrival of Blood Phosphate Ship
+Lyttelton Port Workers' Union Protests Against Arrival of Blood Phosphate Ship

-The Rail and Maritime Transport Union (RMTU), representing port workers at Napier port, has today handed a letter of protest to the captain of a ship carrying Blood Phosphate mined in the Western Sahara that arrived at the port this morning.
+The Rail and Maritime Transport Union (RMTU), representing port workers at Lyttelton port, has handed a letter of protest to the captain of a ship carrying Blood Phosphate mined in the Western Sahara that arrived at the port late last night.

-'The ship chartered by Ravensdown, the Federal Crimson, carrying a cargo of blood phosphate mined in Western Sahara and being imported into New Zealand, berthed in Napier today, ' said RMTU General Secretary Wayne Butson.
+'The ship chartered by Ravensdown, the Trans-Spring, carrying a cargo of blood phosphate mined in Western Sahara and being imported into New Zealand, berthed in Lyttelton last night, 'said RMTU General Secretary Wayne Butson.

-'Last month the Council of Trade Unions (CTU) passed a resolution condemning Morocco's illegal occupation of Western Sahara and calling upon the New Zealand government to halt importation of phosphates from the area.
-As an affiliate to the CTU the RMTU registered our protest meeting the captain of the vessel and handing him a letter that included the CTU resolution, ' he said.
+'Last year the Council of Trade Unions (CTU) passed a resolution condemning Morocco's illegal occupation of Western Sahara and calling upon the New Zealand government to halt importation of phosphates from the area.
+As an affiliate to the CTU the RMTU registered our protest by meeting the captain of the vessel in the early hours of this morning and handing him a letter that included the CTU resolution, ' he said.